MyGoodFoodWorld

 If you have any questions regarding these ingredients, feel free to ask in the comments section below and I will try my best to answer them for you.

-How to make jeera aloo
+How to make jeera aloo (step-by-step)

-Also see the video at the end of the recipe card.
+Also, see the video at the end of the recipe card.

 Step 1: Begin with some prep work.

-• Measure the rest of the ingredients and keep them ready.
+• Measure the remaining ingredients and keep them ready.

-Step 2: Make the jeera aloo sabji.
+Step 2: Make the tadka.

 Boiled cut aloo in a cast iron pan with jeera and other powdered spices sprinkled on them.